Finding an Oncologist

 - Look into Comprehensive Cancer Centers.
 These centers use a team approach to cancer treatment.
 If you have a consultation at such a facility, ask to meet the entire team of specialists.
 This is sometimes called an "interdisciplinary" or "interprofessional" team.

 - Contact the American Cancer Society (ACS) or the American Society of Clinical Oncology (ASCO).
-The ACS maintains a list of the cancer centers and facilities in the area that deal with your diagnosis.
-The ASCO also has a free list of oncologists, physicians, and other healthcare professionals that are worldwide ASCO members.
+The ACS has a list of directories that can help you find an oncologist who specializes in your diagnosis.

 - Get a second opinion.
 It can be helpful to meet with more than one oncologist or oncology team.
 You are the most important part of your cancer care team, and you should feel comfortable with the team you choose.